Nexosis/nexosis.github.io/_guides/ColumnMetadata.md

 Setting the column `dataType` property is defining the kind of data that the column contains.
 The supported data types are:

 - Numeric - Numbers, which can be integers or floats.
+- NumericMeasure - Exactly like a Numeric column, except that Imputation and Aggregation are handled differently.
 - Logical - Boolean values, which can be one of the following pairs of values:
     - `True` - `False`
     - `1` - `0`